-The couple did not have homeowners insurance at the time of the incident, because Richelle Devereese was ill and had to have mulitple surgeries.
+The couple did not have homeowners insurance at the time of the incident because Richelle Devereese was ill and had to have mulitple surgeries.
 She could no longer work and the couple was looking for an insurance policy they could afford.
-They said they do not currently have enough money to clean up the site and they don't feel as though they should.
+The couple said they do not currently have enough money to clean up the site and they don't feel as though they should.

 "We're not responsible for it, we didn't do this, we didn't asked for this," said Shawn Devereese.

-The family did recieve donations from the community, but they want to use the money for a new home.
+The family did receive donations from the community, but they want to use the money for a new home.